hchautran/hchautran.github.io/content/index.md

 ## 📝 Notes

-Here you'll also find my #notes, which are continuously evolving as I learn and discover new ideas.
+You'll also find my #notes, which are continuously evolving as I learn and discover new ideas.
 Feel free to explore and refer back to them anytime!

 ---